Cognitive Neuroscience

 Current Issues in Cognitive Neuroscience provides insightful and in-depth knowledge of the current theoretical and conceptual issues in the field of cognitive neuroscience as a way of expanding your understanding of the field.

 Techniques in Cognitive Neuroscience teaches a range of techniques used in cognitive neuroscience research and highlights the strengths, weaknesses and appropriateness of a variety of cognitive neuroscience techniques.
-This module will also develop your ability to relate programming skills to cognitive neuroscience research and will include laboratory placements.
+This module will also develop your programming skills with respect to cognitive neuroscience research and will include laboratory placements.

 The Dissertation enables you to design, implement, analyse and finally discuss an empirical project relevant to your field of study, giving you the opportunity to apply the theoretical knowledge you have acquired and to gain experience of collaborating with other researchers and undertaking research and project management.
 The Department provides excellent support and opportunities for conducting a significant piece of independent research.